chef/chef-web-docs/content/resources/cron_d/_index.md

   - code_block: "cron_d 'ganglia_tomcat_thread_max' do\n  command \"/usr/bin/gmetric\n\
       \    -n 'tomcat threads max'\n    -t uint32\n    -v '/usr/local/bin/tomcat-stat\n\
       \    --thread-max'\"\n  only_if { ::File.exist?('/home/jboss') }\nend"
-  - markdown: '**Run every Saturday, 8:00 AM**
+- example_heading: Run every Saturday, 8:00 AM
+  text_blocks:

-      The following example shows a schedule that will run every hour at 8:00
+  - markdown: 'The following example shows a schedule that will run every hour at 8:00

       each Saturday morning, and will then send an email to